 Let’s face it, whenever someone looks at your digital work, you’re not going to hear, “Ah hah!
 You used a Huion KAMVAS GT-221!”
 There’s no real way to tell.
 You could had been using your mouse and on one would be the wiser.
 Unless you like paying for brand-names, you’ll be more focused on important features such size, levels of pressure, etc.

 Don’t get me wrong, Wacom is a fine brand that’s been around for a good long while.
 Also from my experience, Wacom also produces quality graphics tablets.
 I’d even recommend a Wacom to any newbie because of the over-all experience.
 But you have to pay a premium to get in on that experience.
 If the overall experience is of importance, then you should swallow your pride and stick with Wacom.
 (I’m not trying to be mean, but Wacom will give you an easier experience.)

 If you’re a more seasoned digital artist, you’ll be more likely to venture outside of your digital comfort zone.
-Taking a risk on another brand wouldn’t be so daunting, Speaking solely for myself, I’m more than willing to deal with any technical issues to achieve what I want.
+Speaking solely for myself, I’m more than willing to deal with any technical issues to achieve what I want.
 Therefore, features and compatibility take priority over the brand or popularity of the product.

 After a ton of research, I settled on a XP-Pen Star 03 graphics tablet.
-It was compatible with both of my Mac and all of the software that I use. the Star 03 also had all of the features that I really needed.
+It was compatible with both of my Macs and all of the software that I use.
+The Star 03 also had all of the features that I really needed.
 Plus the Star 03 was being sold at a much lower price point.

 The First Impressions of XP-Pen Star 03